Clinical Psychology Training Staff & Contact Info

 Louisiana State University

-Behavioral and cognitive-behavioral therapies for anxiety disorders; research interests include the psychopathology, assessment, and treatment of anxiety and related disorders, in particular generalized anxiety disorder, trichotillomania, and obsessive-compulsive disorder.
+Dr. Diefenbach's primary clinical and research interests are in the psychopathology and cognitive-behavioral treatment of anxiety and related disorders.
+She has particular expertise with generalized anxiety disorder, obsessive-compulsive disorder, and trichotillomania.

 Staff Psychologist, Anxiety Disorders Center